 Schema.org also has various types and subtypes but it is not important to use everything that is available.
 Extensions can be created by adding a slash to the code that already exists which in turn adds a subtype.
 So it is an efficient user friendly tool that can have a direct impact on the visibility of your website.
 Although rich snippets are not necessary for websites, adding Schema to your webpage will make it stand out in search results which can lead to an increase in traffic.
 Increase in traffic will also directly impact the conversion rate of the website.

 Technology is continuously evolving at a rapid pace, so it is important for everyone in the industry to adapt with the changes to stay competitive in a crowded marketplace.
-By being adaptive and embracing the changes in technology, you can ensure that your digital marketing website and your brand stays relevant.
+By being adaptive and embracing the changes in technology, you can ensure that your brand stays relevant.